MahamudM90/BOIGHAR/README.md

 ## BOI-GHAR

-This is an E-commerce Book Shop is fully functional-Ec.
+This is an E-commerce Book Shop is fully functional-Eco.

 ![ScreenShot of Form](screenshorts/lol.png)